Jackson County License Hearing Guide

 • Complete any required alcohol education or treatment programs.

-• Classes/Programs That Must Be Completed: Depending on the outcome of your criminal case, you may be required to complete alcohol education or treatment programs, such as the Alcohol and Drug Education Traffic School (ADETS).
+• Classes/Programs That Must Be Completed: You may be required to complete an alcohol and drug education program, such as the ADETS (Alcohol Drug Education Traffic School) program, before your license can be reinstated.

 Jackson County DMV Offices